 During the +1 year, students identify a permanent advisor and two other committee members.
 The chair and the majority (2 other faculty members) of a student’s committee members must be members of the HDFS faculty.
 This committee may also serve as the student’s final master’s thesis committee.
 For additional information please refer to the Graduate Handbook.

-Students who matriculated in the M.S. program who wish to continue in the HDFS Doctoral program must submit a formal application to the HDFS Graduate Coordinator.
-They do not need to submit a fee; however they MUST submit 3 letters of reference, a personal statement, and GRE scores with their application.
+Students who matriculated in the M.S. program who wish to continue in the Ph.D. program must submit a formal online application.
+They do not need to submit a fee; however they must submit 3 letters of reference, a personal statement, and GRE scores with their application.
 Deadlines for application are the same as those for newly entering students.
-The application will be reviewed with all other applicants by the Departmental Graduate Committee.
+The application will be reviewed with all other applicants by the graduate admissions committee.